 - Demonstrated leadership early in career

-*NMF designates the following racial/ethnic groups as underrepresented student in healthcare: African American, Black, Hispanic/Latino, Native American (including American Indian/Alaska Native/Native Hawaiian), Asian American (Vietnamese and Cambodian only), and Pacific Islander.
+*NMF designates the following racial/ethnic groups as underrepresented students in health care: African American/Black, Hispanic/Latino, American Indian or Alaska Native, Asian American (Vietnamese and Cambodian only), Native Hawaiian or Other Pacific Islander

-This scholarship program will provide $5,000 for the first year, and $10,000 for the second year of the award to a cohort of twenty (20) 2nd year URM medical students.
+This scholarship program will provide $5,000 for the first year, and $10,000 for the second year of the award to a cohort of 20 second-year URM medical students.
 The program will include a series of didactic training sessions during both program years, covering topics such as drug development, drug safety, statistics, real world evidence, scientific publications, clinical trial protocols, epidemiology, etc. For students interested in a surgical field, there will be didactic sessions focused on surgery in the second year.
-Each Scholar will be paired with a physician mentor who will facilitate a professional relationship and share critical career insights with the Scholar.
+Each scholar will be paired with a physician mentor who will facilitate a professional relationship and share critical career insights with the scholar.

-In year 2, Scholars will conduct a research project, which will be developed in conjunction with his/her mentor.
+In year two, scholars will conduct a research project, which will be developed in conjunction with their mentor.
 Scholars may also have an opportunity to be onsite at one of the Johnson & Johnson facilities, if public health/safety permits.
-While onsite, the Scholars will be able to work closely with their mentors while finalizing their projects and have one on one meetings with leaders within the organization.
+While onsite, the scholars will be able to work closely with their mentors while finalizing their projects and have one on one meetings with leaders within the organization.

 - Didactic sessions (8 sessions during Year 1)

 - Mentoring sessions